UnivaCorporation/tortuga-kit-awsadapter/doc/tortuga-kit-awsadapter.md

 1. Configure AWS credentials

-    If not using [AWS Identity and Access Management](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html), it is necessary to configure a credentials file.
+    If not using [AWS Identity and Access Management][aws iam], it is necessary to configure a credentials file.

     Create a `/root/.aws/credentials` file with these contents: